This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SendHallmark #CollectiveBias

 I try to have a hot loaf for her every time she visits.
 Her favorite loaf flavor is my whole wheat chia bread.
-For Christmas, I wanted to have a holiday inspired loaf for her, so I made a festive no-knead gingerbread loaf.
+For Christmas, I wanted to have a holiday-inspired loaf for her, so I made a festive no-knead gingerbread loaf.
 It turned out perfect!
-It has fresh grated ginger, a hint of molasses and touches of cinnamon and nutmeg.
+It has freshly grated ginger, a hint of molasses and touches of cinnamon and nutmeg.

 - Add all dry ingredients and grated ginger to a large mixing bowl.
 Mix to combine.

 - In a separate small bowl, combine lukewarm water and molasses.
 Whisk until completely combined.

 - Create a well in the center of the dry ingredients, and add the water/molasses mixture.
 Stir until you don't see any white flour patches.
 If you need to add more water, add 1 Tbsp at a time.
 (No more than 2 Tbsp.)

 - Cover with plastic wrap and store in a warm, dry place.
 I put mine in the oven with the door shut.

 - Let the dough rise for 12 hours, when it's covered in air bubbles it's ready.
 Using your hands, fold the dough over onto itself a few times.
 Cover again, set aside.